-Coeur D' Alene, Idaho, - Just days after Sony authorized Amazon.com to sell consumer electronics on its web site, Jeff Bezos, founder and CEO, was the keynote speaker at the sixth annual CEA CEO Summit, held here late last week.
+Just days after Sony authorized Amazon.com to sell consumer electronics on its Web site, Jeff Bezos, founder and CEO of the most recognized e-tailing site in the world, was the keynote speaker at the sixth annual CEA CEO Summit, held here late last month.

 In an entertaining, off-the-cuff style speech, Bezos provided background on the development of Amazon.com, its philosophy and why it turned to the consumer electronics industry three years ago.

-To find out if Amazon should turn to the CE business, it was almost as simple as e-mailing its customers.
-'We checked the demographics and sent out e-mails and our customers wanted consumer electronics on line.'
+To find out if Amazon should turn to the CE business, they turned to their customers.
+"We checked the demographics and sent out e-mails and our customers wanted consumer electronics online," Bezos said.

-Concerning inventories, Bezos commented, 'We have good supply chain efficiencies.'
-And while he said Amazon turns it CE inventory 17 times a year, 'We are still in the infant state of inventory management.'
+Concerning inventories, Bezos said, "We have good supply chain efficiencies."
+And while he said Amazon turns it CE inventory 17 times a year, "We are still in the infant state of inventory management."

-In fact he added, 'Some consumers may eventually go elsewhere to buy a product, but we think accurate information helps our branding in the long view.'
+In fact Bezos added, "Some consumers may eventually go elsewhere to buy a product, but we think accurate information helps our branding in the long view."

-Bezos noted that Amazon has tried to 'play to the web's strengths,' in which he means that Amazon can redesign its 'store,' its site, online and provide more selection far more economically than traditional retailers.
-He added, 'We've been asked, `Why not open your own [brick & mortar] stores?'
-The answer is that we would screw it up.
-There are different skills for online retailing versus regular stores.
-We are going to stick to our knitting and partner with the best stores.'
+Bezos noted that Amazon has tried to "play to the Web's strengths," in which he means that Amazon can redesign its "store," its site, online and provide more selection far more economically than traditional retailers.